philsinatra/docs/html5-video.md

 Option 2 was to incorporate IE Conditional comments to write one of the two `track` formats based on if the browser is IE or not.
 However Microsoft has dropped support of conditional comments as of >IE9.

-<blockquote>Support for conditional comments has been removed in Internet Explorer 10 standards and quirks modes for improved interoperability and compliance with HTML5.
+> Support for conditional comments has been removed in Internet Explorer 10 standards and quirks modes for improved interoperability and compliance with HTML5.
 This means that Conditional Comments are now treated as regular comments, just like in other browsers.
-This change can impact pages written exclusively for Windows Internet Explorer or pages that use browser sniffing to alter their behaviour in Internet Explorer.</blockquote>
+This change can impact pages written exclusively for Windows Internet Explorer or pages that use browser sniffing to alter their behaviour in Internet Explorer.

 - [Internet Explorer Dev Center](https://msdn.microsoft.com/library/hh801214\(v=vs.85\).aspx)